hbctraining/scRNA-seq_online/activities/day3_polls.md

     1. whether our resolution is appropriate for identifying cell-type specific clusters

-1. Suppose you are analyzing a single-cell RNAseq data with two experimental conditions: wildtype and knockout.
+1. Suppose you are analyzing a single-cell RNAseq dataset with two experimental conditions: wildtype and knockout.
 You have finished clustering, and you want to find the markers for a specific cluster.
 What is the **best** function to use in Seurat?
     1. FindAllMarkers
     1. **FindConservedMarkers**
     1. FindMarkers